google/mako/docs/GUIDE.md

 go test
 ```

-Note that you need to ensure the [Quickstore microservice](#microservice) is
+Note that you need to ensure the
-running before starting your test that uses Quickstore.
+[Quickstore microservice](#quickstore-microservice) is running before starting
+your test that uses Quickstore.

-<h4 id="microservice">Quickstore microservice</h4>
+#### Quickstore microservice

 The Go Quickstore client library, when building with `go build/test`, does not
 stand alone -- it requires a running Quickstore microservice.
 When using Bazel,